 Fred also advises brokers, consultants and business and private clients regarding their formation and use of captive insurance companies.
 This includes not only from a regulatory standpoint in working with the insurance departments of proposed domiciles of these companies and developing feasibility studies, but also in the development and implementation of a business plan to include both regulatory, actuarial, tax and other disciplines.
 Among the clients for whom Fred has worked in establishing captive insurance companies are Toll Brothers and Crownway (formerly Crown Cork and Seal).
 In addition to those of our firm clients who utilized Fred for the design and implementation of their captives, Fred serves as a consultant for clients, brokers and others in their initial consideration and analysis of the applicability and desirability of captive insurance companies for their particular situations.

 Fred is consistently recognized by his peers as a "Best Lawyer" and "Super Lawyer" in his respective practice areas.
-He is an active member of a number of professional associations, including the American, Pennsylvania, New York and Philadelphia bar associations; the American Association for Justice; the Life Insurance Settlement Association; and the Society of Financial Service Professionals.
+In 2014, he was recognized as a Band 1 “Notable Practitioner” in Construction Litigation by Chambers USA.
+Fred is an active member of a number of professional associations, including the American, Pennsylvania, New York and Philadelphia bar associations; the American Association for Justice; the Life Insurance Settlement Association; and the Society of Financial Service Professionals.

 Fred received his undergraduate degree in 1965 from the Wharton School of the University of Pennsylvania.
 Before attending law school, he served as an officer in the U.S. Army, including in Vietnam.
 He earned his law degree, cum laude, in 1971 at the Dickinson School of Law, where he was an editor of the Dickinson Law Review.